YOUR HOME

 Stone and specifically Carrara marble are used sparingly for kitchen surfaces and bathroom surrounds with basalt stone used for shower bases.
 The entrance area outside has been resurfaced with the traditional pietra serena (rigatto) for slip resistance and is commonly used in almost all Tuscan cities as paving.

-Sign up for exclusive e-mail updates on
+Sign up for exclusive email updates and offers

-Our team is here to
+Our team is here to help you with any

-questions you have
+questions you have about Palazzo Passerini

 ABOUT